LukiePookie1/uuid4-extractor-ocr/README.md

 ```

 - `<path>` (`str`): Path to the input file.
 Supports .png, .jpg, .jpeg, and .mp4 files.
 - `[--fps]` (`int`, Optional): Frames per second to extract from video.
 Defaults to 1 if not provided.
 This argument is ignored for image files.
+If the UUID4 isn't detected in videos where it appears briefly, I recommend increasing the frame rate to 5 FPS.
 - `[--validation]` (Flag, Optional): Include this option to enable validation of the extracted UUID4(s) against the API.
 Defaults to `False` if not included.